OctoPrint/OctoPrint/CONTRIBUTING.md

    fixing it.
 Take the time to filter through possible duplicates and be really sure that your problem definitely is a new one.
 Try more than one search query (e.g. do not only search for "webcam" if you happen to run into an issue with your webcam, also search for "timelapse" etc).
+Do not only read the subject lines of tickets that look like they might be related, but also read the ticket itself!

+   **Very important:** Please make absolutely sure that if you find a bug that looks like it is the same as your's, it actually behaves the same as your's.
+E.g. if someone gives steps to reproduce his bug that looks like your's, reproduce the bug like that if possible, and only add a "me too" if you actually can reproduce the same issue.
+Also **provide all information** as [described below](#what-should-i-include-in-a-bug-report) and whatever was additionally requested over the course of the ticket even if you "only" add to an existing ticket.
+The more information available regarding a bug, the higher the chances of reproducing and solving it.
+But "me too" on an actually unrelated ticket makes it more difficult due to on top of having to figure out the original problem there's now also a [red herring](https://en.wikipedia.org/wiki/Red_herring) interfering - so please be very diligent here!

 ### What should I include in a bug report?

-Always use the following template (you can remove what's within `[...]`, that's only provided here as some additional information for you):
+Always use the following template (you can remove what's within `[...]`, that's only provided here as some additional information for you), **even if only adding a "me too" to an existing ticket**:

     #### What were you doing?